-We tested the XSVAE on several datasets from the literature.
+We tested the RS-VAE on several datasets from the literature.
 The goal here is to show that this procedure is comparable with other probability distances used in generative networks while still benefiting from a fast computation and no hyperparameters to choose (except latent space size and batch size that all VAEs deal with).

-The code is available in the supplementary material and the comparison is made with the algorithm from~\cite{CWAE}.
+The code is available in the supplementary material and as a Github repository;\footnote{Available at \url{https://github.com/gabriel-turinici/radon_sobolev_vae}.} the comparison is made with the algorithm from~\cite{CWAE}.
 The datasets are MNIST, Fashion-MNIST and CIFAR10 and the encoder-decoder architecture is taken from the reference (and recalled in \ref{sec:architecture}).

 In all cases we used the additive version of the loss functional because the "log" introduced in \cite{CWAE} for the distance term would prevent from having a convex loss (the "log" being concave).
-In practice the scaling constant $\lambda$ can either be choosen by trial and error or by running first two optimizations, one with only reconstruction loss and the other with only latent loss and take the quotient of the standard deviations in the oscillations seen in the result.
+In practice the scaling constant $\lambda$ can either be chosen by trial and error or by running first two optimizations, one with only reconstruction loss and the other with only latent loss, and taking the quotient of the standard deviations in the oscillations seen in the result.
 In practice it has been set to $\lambda=100$ for all tests.